 We decided to take a dog DNA test to learn more.
 We completed a Wisdom Panel breed detection test for her and in less than two weeks, we had the results.
 What we discovered in the results was completely surprising to us.

 Wisdom Panel sent us the Wisdom Panel Health DNA test to try for free in exchange for an unbiased review.
-(The DNA test I conducted with the 3.0 kit was not a free trial.)
+The DNA test I conducted with the 3.0 kit was not a free trial.
+The review scoring and pros and cons are for the newer Essential and Premium test kits.

 - Key Features